wholepersonproject/WholePerson/README.md

-# PhysiomeTwin
+# Whole Person Physiome Models

-A multi-scale, mechanistic simulator of whole-body human physiology — a "digital twin" built from the Whole Person Physiome project.
+A multi-scale, mechanistic simulator of whole-body human physiology, built from the Whole Person Physiome project.
 It represents the body as a hierarchy of interacting signals (molecules → tissues → organs → organ systems → organism) and steps them forward in time with a set of physiological process models running on their natural timescales (seconds to months).